 What is an 'authorised push payment' scam?

-For example, a scammer pretends to be from your bank’s fraud team and warns that you need to move your money to a safe account but it’s actually an account they control.
+For example, a scammer pretends to be from your bank’s fraud team and warns that you need to move your money to a safe account but it’s actually an account the fraudster controls.

 If you think you’ve been scammed, you should call your bank or card provider immediately.

-Tell them what happened, including the bank account number your money was sent to.
+Tell the bank what happened, and let them know the bank account number your money was sent to.

-But speed is of the essence for this, so it’s important to let them know as soon as it happens.
+But speed is of the essence for this, so it’s important to let your bank know as soon as it happens.

 Other types of fraud